-- A. You are committing to continue to work in your current position(s) until the end of your work year. - You will receive your regular salary (less the 6% PERS pickup contribution). - If eligible, you will remain on current active District benefits through July 31, 2024. - You may elect self-pay insurance benefits starting on August 1, 2024.
-See page 8 for additional details. - You do not need to reapply for your job.
+- A. You are committing to continue to work in your current position(s) until the end of your work year. - You will receive your regular salary (less the 6% PERS pickup contribution). - If eligible, you will remain on current active District benefits through July 31, 2025. - If eligible, your self-pay retiree insurance benefits will begin August 1, 2025. - You do not need to reapply for your job.
 You will continue in the same position(s) through the end of your work year.